Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Introduction

-We remark that algorithms that satisfy PGS criterion are our major focus.
-If, in addition, for scenarios when extra information on the indifference zone parameter $c>0$ is available, i.e., the objective function value gap between the best decision and the second best is known, our algorithms can naturally be extended to identify the exact best decision variable with high probability $1-\delta$.
-This criterion is referred to as \textit{Probability of Correct Selection with Indifference Zone Parameter} (PCS-IZ).
-We also provide performance analysis for our proposed algorithms when they are used to achieve the PCS-IZ criterion.
+In terms of dependence on the scale $N$, we theoretically show that the subgradient descent algorithm and the SCP algorithms all present an $O(N^2)$ dependence on $N$ for their simulation costs.
+However, the SCP algorithms empirically perform better than the subgradient descent algorithm on examples where $N$ is large.
+On the other hand, the SUS algorithm, when extended to multi-dimensional problems, still present no dependence on $N$ under the asymptotic criterion \citep{kaufmann2016complexity}, but however incurs an exponential dependence on $d$.
+These analyses can assist practitioners to choose which algorithm to use depending on the knowledge or partial knowledge on $d$, $N$ and $L$ in the specific problems.

-We summarize the proved algorithm performances in Table \ref{tab:results}, where the algorithm performance is demonstrated by the order of asymptotic simulation cost, when the failing probability $\delta$ and the precision level $\epsilon$ are small and the problem scale $N$ is large.
-A detailed numerical comparison of all algorithms that satisfy the PGS criterion are provided in Section \ref{sec:numerical} to show the consistency between our theoretical analysis and practical performance.
+We remark that the design of localization algorithms that satisfy the PGS guarantee is the main focus of this paper.
+If, in addition, for scenarios when extra information on the indifference zone parameter $c>0$ is available, i.e., the gap between the objective function values of the best decision and the second best decision is known, our algorithms can naturally be extended to identify the exact best decision with high probability $1-\delta$.
+This criterion is referred to as \textit{Probability of Correct Selection with Indifference Zone} (PCS-IZ).
+We also provide performance analysis for our proposed algorithms in the appendix when they are used to achieve the PCS-IZ criterion.